Next-Generation Devices

 Next-Generation Semiconductor Devices

-“more Moore & more than Moore” devices: multi-value logic, carbon/2D electronics, neuromorphic computing, etc.
+“More Moore" & "More than Moore” electronic devices: multi-value logic, carbon/2D electronics, neuromorphic computing, etc.

 Quantum-Hybridization Negative Differential Resistance (QH-NDR)